-Part 2 of the Common Criteria defines the dependency of "Cryptographic operation (FCS_COP.1)" and "Cryptographic key generation (FCS_CKM.1)" on "Cryptographic key destruction (FCS_CKM.4)".
+- Part 2 of the Common Criteria defines the dependency of "Cryptographic operation (FCS_COP.1)" and "Cryptographic key generation (FCS_CKM.1)" on "Cryptographic key destruction (FCS_CKM.4)".
 In this particular TOE, there is no specific function for the destruction of the keys.
 The ES has all possibilities to implement its own destruction function, in conformance with its security policy.
-Therefore, FCS_CKM.4 is not defined in this ST.
+Therefore, FCS_CKM.4 is not defined in this ST. - Part 2 of the Common Criteria defines the dependency of "Static attribute initialisation (FMT_MSA.3) / APPLI_FWL" on "Management of security attributes (FMT_MSA.1)" and "Security roles (FMT_SMR.1)".
+For this particular instantiation of the access control attributes aimed at protecting a Protected Application code and data from unauthorised accesses, the security attributes are only static, initialized at product start.
+Therefore, there is no need to identify management capabilities and associated roles in form of Security Functional Requirements "FMT_MSA.1" and "FMT_SMR.1".